gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 and, finding all the strongholds evacuated as far as the confines of Dublin, he burnt and levelled them to the ground.

-## Chapter IV: How Raymond was recalled to Ireland, and married Basilia.
+## Chapter IV: How Raymond was recalled to Ireland, and married Basilia

 The earl finding himself in great straits, after taking counsel, as his last refuge, despatched a letter to Raymond, in Wales, of the following purport: "As soon as you have read this letter, make all the haste you